By Hayley Stobbs R.Ac.

 Fruits: Apple (Grannysmith), Avocado, Blackberry, Blackcurrant, Cherry, Crabapple, Date, Gooseberry, Grape, Kumquat, Lemon/Lime, Lychee, Mulberry, orange, Plum, Quince, Raspberry, Strawberry, Umeboshi plum.

-Nuts + Seeds: Flax, Pistachio, Pumpkin, Sesame
+Nuts + Seeds (soaked and/or sprouted): Flax, Pistachio, Pumpkin, Sesame

 Fish: Clam, Crab, Lobster, Mackerel, Mussel, Oyster, Shrimp + Prawn, Trout, Whitefish

 Animal: Beef, Beef liver, Chicken Liver, Lamb liver, Quail, Rabbit, Venison

 Dairy: Cheese, Chicken Egg, Quail Egg, Egg yolk, Yogurt

 Herbs + Spices: Anise, Chive, Cumin, Fennel, Fenugreek, Garlic, Hawthorn, Juniper, Licorice, Mint, Nettle, Oregano, Purslane, Rosemary, Saffron, Sage, Tumeric

 General Liver-Supportive Nutrition Tips